-In fact palm oil is found in about 50% of products on supermarket shelves.
+Like beforementioned, palm oil is widely used.
+In fact, palm oil is found in about 50% of products on supermarket shelves.
 Demand for palm oil is always increasing, meaning that more land needs to be cleared for more oil palm plantations to meet global demand.

-The importance of palm oil cannot be overstated, it is the most efficient oil crop available, and is crucial when it comes to feeding the growing number of people in the world.
+The importance of palm oil cannot be overstated.
+It is the most efficient oil crop available.
+In addition, crucial when it comes to feeding the growing number of people in the world.
 Not only that, many farmers around the world rely on the money they earn from harvesting palm to support their families.

-We here are RNtoZen only use Sustainable Palm Oil, so we only purchase our Palm Oil from venders who are members of the Rountable of Sustainable Palm Oil.
-As we continue to use this in many of our recipes, we continue to work on complete palm-free recipes entirely for those that prefer.
+Here are RNtoZen we only use Sustainable Palm Oil.
+Importantly, we only purchase our Palm Oil from venders who are members of the RoundTable of Sustainable Palm Oil.
+As we continue to use palm in several recipes, we continue to work on complete palm-free recipes for those who prefer.

-In comes to play the Rountable for Sustainable Palm Oil or RSPO.
+In comes to play the RoundTable for Sustainable Palm Oil or RSPO.

 As such, members have to provide improved working conditions, better wages and spearhead local discussions on the impact they have on the local and native land.

 The RSPO guidelines aim at ensuring that palm oil producers follow a legal, social and environmentally responsible path to palm oil production.
 It received acknowledgement from the World Wildlife Foundation.

 The World Wildlife Foundations views RSPO as a milestone in the right direction for the production of palm oil.
 RSPO provides guidelines for the conservation of tropical forests and ensuring social safeguards in the production of certified sustainable palm oil.